-2. Compensation can only be paid on registered deposits that is on the deposits of depositors who can be unambiguously identified based on their details kept by the credit institution.
+2. Compensation can only be paid on registered deposits that is on the deposits of depositors who can be unambiguously identified according to AML4 rules.

 Detailed information on products insured by NDIF can be found in the "Protected deposit types" chapter.